 Matt combines the insights gained from a decade building Internet companies in Silicon Valley with more than ten years serving as an investor in emerging technology companies in and around New Hampshire.

 Matt uses the contacts and insights he gained from a decade of building companies in Silicon Valley to lead Borealis investments in a range of software companies.
-He currently directs the firm’s investments in Honest Buildings and Builtr Labs.
+He currently directs the firm’s investments in Honest Buildings, Builtr Labs, and SketchFab.
 He previously led Borealis’ involvement with DYN (acquired by Oracle), Flurry (acquired by Yahoo), Fieldlens (acquired by WeWork), OmniEarth (acquired by EagleView Technologies), Wingu (acquired by Perkin Elmer), and Handmark (acquired by Sprint).
 Matt joined Borealis full-time in 2005 after serving as an advisor to the firm from its inception.

 Prior to joining Borealis, Matt was the COO of Efficient Frontier, a venture-funded marketing services company that applies portfolio optimization techniques from financial markets to the marketplace of online advertising.
 The company was acquired by Adobe in 2012.
 Matt began his Internet career as an early member of the team at Yahoo!, which he joined in 1995 when the company was pre-revenue.

-Matt is a past member of the Board of Directors for Grassroot Soccer, a non-profit leading the effort to educate youth in Africa about HIV/AIDS.
-He serves on the Board of the Children’s Literacy Foundation (CliF), which aims to inspire reading and writing among at-risk youth in New Hampshire and Vermont.
-Matt is also active with the Entrepreneur’s Foundation of New Hampshire and with AlphaLoft, an accelerator for emerging entrepreneurs in New Hampshire.
+Matt is a past member of the Board of Directors for Grassroot Soccer, a non-profit leading the effort to educate youth in Africa about adolescent health.
+He has also served on the Board of the Children’s Literacy Foundation (CliF), which aims to inspire reading and writing among at-risk youth in New Hampshire and Vermont.
+Matt has also chaired both the Entrepreneur’s Foundation of New Hampshire and AlphaLoft, an accelerator for emerging entrepreneurs in New Hampshire.

-Matt earned his M.B.A. from the Tuck School of Business at Dartmouth College and also received his B.S. in Industrial Engineering from Stanford University.
+Matt earned his M.B.A. from the Tuck School of Business at Dartmouth College (where he is a past member of the MBA Council) and also received his B.S. in Industrial Engineering from Stanford University.

 Emily supports deal flow and provides oversight to various companies in the firm’s healthcare portfolio, having spent her early career in healthcare venture capital for a Boston firm.